 To make sure your growing toddler’s snacks provide the biggest nutritional bang for your buck, include at least two of the following key nutrients:

 - Healthy Carbohydrates: A much-needed source of energy for your toddler, choose minimally processed carbohydrates, like whole grain cereals, crackers or bread, fresh whole fruits or vegetables.

 - Protein: Necessary for your toddler’s growing body, include healthy protein sources like cheese, milk, yogurt, chicken breast or beans.

 - Healthy Fats: Most store-bought snack foods contain an imbalance of unhealthy fats.
-Avoid the saturated-fat trap by providing nuts, seeds, nut butters, olives, or avocados as snacks.
+Avoid the saturated-fat trap by providing nuts, seeds, nut butter, olives, or avocados as snacks.